 Evelyn Scott Letters with Bob Evans

 This collection contains two letters to Bob Evans concerning Evelyn Scott.
-The 1946 letter is a short note from Elizabeth Ames of Yaddo in Saratoga Springs, N.Y., stating she does not know the whereabouts of Evelyn Scott.
-The 1949 letter is from Evelyn Scott.
+The first, a letter from 1946, is a short note from Elizabeth Ames of Yaddo in Saratoga Springs, N.Y., stating she does not know the whereabouts of Evelyn Scott.
+The second is a letter from Evelyn Scott written in 1949.
 It is a response to a letter sent by Bob Evans.
 She discusses the effects of war on finding paper and American novels.
 Scott also mentions her dissatisfaction with Scribner's for rejecting her book.

 Dates